ONCache: A Cache-Based Low-Overhead Container Overlay Network: Introduction

 \section{Introduction}

-Containers~\cite{docker, cpe.5668} are becoming increasingly popular for large-scale distributed application deployment because they are flexible and lightweight.
+Containers~\cite{docker, cpe.5668} are becoming increasingly popular for distributed application deployment due to their flexibility and lightweight nature.
 By bundling an application along with all its dependencies and configuration files into one container image, containers bring forth the ability to \emph{build once and run anywhere}.
-In addition, containers share the host OS kernel rather than simulating an entire OS, and thus are more lightweight than virtual machines.
-Container orchestration tools like Kubernetes~\cite{k8s}, Docker Swarm~\cite{swarm}, etc., further reduce the container management complexity, by enabling auto-deployment, auto-scaling, auto-high-availability, etc~\cite{Casalicchio2019}.
+Furthermore, containers leverage the host OS kernel instead of emulating an entire OS, and thus are more lightweight than virtual machines.
+Container orchestration tools such as Kubernetes~\cite{k8s}, Docker Swarm~\cite{swarm}, etc., further reduce container management complexity by facilitating features like auto-deployment, auto-scaling, and auto-high-availability~\cite{Casalicchio2019}.

-The container network is a key for containers to communicate with each other and hold distributed applications.
-We usually expect the container network can provide low-overhead, high-performance network while keeping the flexibility and compatibility.
-However, none of the existing container networks can meet all these expectations (listed in Table~\ref{tab:compare}).
+Container networks play a key role in enabling communication between containers and supporting distributed applications.
+Ideally, a container network should offer low-overhead, high-performance networking while preserving flexibility and compatibility.
+However, none of the existing container networks fully satisfy these expectations, as outlined in Table~\ref{tab:compare}.

-\textbf{Hurt flexibility.} Containers in the host network share the host IP and must coordinate the ports on a host, which hurts deployment flexibility.
-Bridge network or device virtualization techniques (Macvlan/IPvlan/SR-IOV) allow setting containers' own IPs and container packets are directly forwarded to the underlay network.These networks requires either all hosts in the same L2 network or the underlay network can route container packets.
-Either requirement imposes constraints on container placement, migration or network configuration.
+\textbf{Hurt flexibility.} Containers in the host network share the host IP address and must coordinate ports on the host, constraining deployment flexibility.
+Bridge networks or device virtualization techniques (such as Macvlan/IPvlan/SR-IOV~\cite{sriov}) allow containers to have their own IP addresses and directly forward container packets to the underlay network.
+However, these networks require either all hosts to be in the same L2 network or the underlay network to be capable of routing container packets, imposing restrictions on container placement, migration, or network configuration.